helmuthdu/automate-frontend-workflow/README.md

 # Automated Modern Frontend Workflow

 In a world where robots have not yet taken our place, we still have to deal with repetitive tasks.
-We are constantly trying to find the easiest and laziest way to accomplish something, which some people call efficiency.
+We are constantly trying to find the easiest and laziest way to accomplish something, some people call it efficiency.
 By letting the machine do the tedious part, it could give us more time to work or spend on interesting stuff.

 In software development, there are also repetitive tasks that require manual intervention to complete the entire development phase.
 It's not just coding, there are other steps such as code/performance analysis, testing, build, and deployment, to name a few, and they can become a dull process, especially when you have to trigger or do them manually.